ADaMiller14/Pi-In-the-Sky/README.md

 __March 9 - Day 31__

 We figured out how to install the pi (hang it from the second floor) and began to make the final arrangement of the other components inside the house.

+__March 10 - Day 32__

+Aidan began working on the PCB circuit, and Cade continued arranging (and creating fastenings for) the components.